fahickman/r128/README.md

 changes needed are providing suitable typedefs for int64_t and uint64_t and replacing the ull integer suffix with the appropriate one for your compiler.

+On x86 and x64 targets, Intel intrinsics are used for speed.
+If your compiler does not support these intrinsics, you can add
+#define R128_STDC_ONLY
+in your implementation file before including r128.h.

 The only C runtime library functionality used by this library is <assert.h>.
 This can be avoided by defining an R128_ASSERT macro in your implementation file.
 Since this library uses 64-bit arithmetic, this may implicitly add a